altocodenl/tagaway/readme.md

 ### Todo v1 now

+- [FEATURE - INVITE EMAIL] Remove colors and format from email text.
+Email should be:
+'
+ac;pic

+Hi [uName],
+You have been officially invited to join ac;pic!

+<a>Please click on this link to create your account.</a>

+Have an amazing [dayOfWeek]!

+The ac;pic team

+'
+- [FEATURE - SIGN UP]: If user enters an alreaady used username, there's no feedback.
+Red snackbar of "That username is already in use" should appear.
 - [BUG GEOTAGGING - UNTAGGED] Geo icons do are not displayed on sidebar left when view is in 'untagged'
 - [FEATURE - UNTAGGED] When mixed with other queries (ie: year) the 'eye' icon dissapears from sidebar left next to 'untagged'.
 It should be there, in the same way as it is there on CITY tags and regular tags.
 There has to be clear markings on sidebar left as well as querie array below title.
 - Untagged tagging: add "done tagging" button, "sticky untagged" pictures: remove on taking out untagged from query or querying another tag.